pdhirajkumarprasad/for_sharing_logs/march_release_qa.md

 INFO:hf-to-gguf:Loading model: my_model
 ERROR:hf-to-gguf:Model MistralModel is not supported
 ```
-but it works fine if I use cli for downloading
+but it works fine if I use cli for downloading.

+On serving side, on 1st run, it's giving empty o/p and then garbage value on restart

 4> with flux1.dev, I am seeing error as